Reference Letter for Apartment: Tips & Samples

 You’ve done everything right to find the apartment of your dreams: researched neighborhoods, scouted buildings, watched endless virtual tours, and you’ve finally settled on the perfect one that checks all the boxes.

 Unfortunately, that doesn’t always mean you’ll secure the lease.
 You may experience competition, especially with sought-after, check-all-the-boxes rental properties.
-To that end, having a co-worker or real estate professional submit a reference letter on your behalf may help you secure your dream rental.
+To that end, having a co-worker or real estate professional submit a landlord recommendation letter on your behalf may help you secure your dream rental property.

-Whether you need a reference letter or are writing one on behalf of a loved one, this guide will explore all there is to know about references for apartment living, including:
+Whether you need a reference letter or are writing one on behalf of a loved one, this guide will explore all there is to know about references for apartment living.

 What is a rental reference letter?

 An apartment rental reference letter is a common expectation in apartment application processes.
-Essentially, references are people who can vouch for a specific part of the tenant’s personality or behavior.
+Essentially, references help prospective tenants prove their reliability to a future landlord.

-In some cases, a property manager might merely request a list of their names and contact information from the potential renter.
-But many landlords will also request a rental reference letter that attests to the renter’s character.
-Reference letters should include that the renter is reliable, responsible, and financially stable.
+In some cases, a property manager might merely request a list of names and contact information from the potential renter.
+But many landlords will also request a letter of reference that attests to the renter’s character.
+A reference letter should indicate that the renter is reliable, responsible, and financially stable, which is often reflected in their credit score.

 Generally, there are three types of reference letters:

-• Previous landlord reference letters: Most commonly requested, these letters are written from a previous (or current) landlord to the new, potential landlord.
-They typically speak to the applicant’s rental history, as well as their cleanliness, demeanor, and reliability throughout their tenancy.
+- Previous landlord reference letters: Most commonly requested, these letters are written from a previous (or current) landlord to the prospective landlord.
+They typically speak to the applicant’s rental history.
 These letters can also include character assessments and how timely the renter has paid their rent.
+Additionally, they may address whether the tenant had any late rent payments, maintenance issues, or complaints from neighbors.

-• Employer reference letters: These types of reference letters are also very common and are usually given as an assurance of the renter’s past and future employment.
+- Employer reference letters: These types of reference letters are also very common and are usually given as an assurance of the renter’s past and future employment.
 They show property managers that the renter is financially stable and able to pay future rent payments.
+These letters may also mention the renter’s credit history and their ability to complete tasks on time, which can further reassure the landlord of their responsibility.

-• Personal reference letters: Meant to highlight positive aspects of the renter’s personality, a personal reference for a rental is usually regarded by landlords as the least effective since they often come from family or close friends.
+- Personal reference letters: This is usually regarded by landlords as the least effective since they often come from family or close friends.
 A personal reference can also be referred to as a character reference letter.

 An effective rental reference letter is more than a checklist ticking off the renter’s best attributes.
-While it doesn’t have to be a sonnet—and, in fact, an overly flowery letter might hurt a tenant’s chances—an effective letter does need to quickly persuade the landlord that the renter applying is the best tenant to rent the property.
+While it doesn’t have to be a sonnet—and an overly flowery letter might hurt a tenant’s chances—an effective letter does need to quickly persuade the landlord that the renter applying is the best tenant to rent the property.

-No matter who writes it, all rental reference letters should be:
+No matter who writes it, all rental recommendation letters should be:

 While everyone loves a good joke, a recommendation letter for a rental is not the forum to be witty, silly, or sarcastic.
 Keep the language simple, clean, and to the point to make the best possible impression on the landlord.